awelllle/awelllle/README.md

 ---

 ⚡ I'm a software engineer engineer that likes to solve problems.
-I'm passionate about breaking down complex terms so that it becomes easily understood.
+I'm a big fan of breaking down complex tech terms so that it becomes easily understood.
 This is why I started my personal [blog](https://uncomplex.io).

 When I'm not coding, I'm connecting with friends and exploring my fascinations.